Opportunity to Substantially Increase Funding for Climate Action in Developing Countries

 11) Recommendations for Proposal Writers

-If you are a proposal writer and would like to help scale-up of climate solutions with co-benefits in developing countries, I recommend you to consider the following:
+If you have good writing skills and would like to help scale-up of climate solutions with co-benefits in developing countries, I recommend you consider doing the following:

 - Become more familiar about climate solutions with co-benefits by visiting the webpage outlined at the end of this presentation and and visiting the Drawdown Lift section of Project Drawdown’s website.